alpha-hack-program/doc-bot/README.md

 - Collection creation and document ingestion using Langchain with Nomic AI Embeddings: [Langchain-Milvus-Ingest-nomic.ipynb](../../examples/notebooks/langchain/Langchain-Milvus-Ingest-nomic.ipynb)
 - Query a collection using Langchain: [Langchain-Milvus-Query.ipynb](../../examples/notebooks/langchain/Langchain-Milvus-Query.ipynb)
 - Query a collection using Langchain with Nomic AI Embeddings: [Langchain-Milvus-Query-nomic.ipynb](../../examples/notebooks/langchain/Langchain-Milvus-Query-nomic.ipynb)

+# GitOps Deployment of Doc Bot

+> **NOTE:** Install OpenShift GitOps prior to run the following commands.

+> **TODO!
+NOTE:** This procedure deploys Milvus and all the other assets needed but the bucket models needs to be in place in the minio instance in `ic-shared-minio` namespace...

 # QA